SanjayV28/ProjectIMDb/airflow/readme.md

 # Data Pipeline Orchestration

-There are plenty of workflow orchestration tools (like Airflow, Prefect, Luigi) available to setup our data pipelines.
-I have used Apache Airflow to setup the data pipeline for this project.
-In Airflow, we can define DAGs in python to setup our data pipelines.
+There are plenty of workflow orchestration tools (like Airflow, Prefect, Luigi) available to set up our data pipelines.
+I have used **Apache Airflow** to set up the data pipeline for this project.
+In **Airflow**, we can define DAGs in python to set up our data pipelines.

 ## Installation
 Installing Airflow is quite challenging, the best practice is to install it with Docker.
 Please make sure that you have installed Docker and Docker Compose (Refer project prerequisites) and follow the instructions mentioned [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) for installing airflow.